raphaelquast/beatstep/README.md

 ## Buttons:

 The stop-button serves as `shift-button` to activate the control-features.
+`button 8` and `button 16` are used to activate different control-layers.

 - `shift` + `button 1-7`:  select track 1-7 of the currently focussed slots (red box)